SimScale: Learning to Drive via Real-World Simulation at Scale: Conclusion

 \section{Conclusion}

 In this paper, we introduce \name, a sim–real learning system that reveals how scalable simulation can amplify the value of real-world datasets for end-to-end autonomy.
-For simulation data pipeline, we first generate pseudo-expert demonstrations from potential OOD states by ego perturbation within reactive environments.
-Toward real-world simulation, the associated high-fidelity multi-view observations are rendered with our 3DGS engine.
-Upon the simulated data, sim-real co-training produces synergistic improvements in robustness and generalization for various planners on challenging real-world benchmarks, up to +6.8 EPDMS on \cmtt{navhard} and +2.9 \cmtt{navtest}.
+For the simulation data pipeline, we first generate pseudo-expert demonstrations from potential OOD states by ego perturbation within reactive environments.
+Toward the real-world simulation, the associated high-fidelity multi-view observations are rendered with 3DGS engine.
+Upon the simulated data, sim-real co-training produces synergistic improvements in robustness and generalization for various planners on challenging real-world benchmarks, up to +8.6 $\mathrm{EPDMS}$ on \cmtt{navhard} and +2.9 \cmtt{navtest}.
 Remarkably, the sim–real system scales clearly and predictably with increased simulation while keeping the real-world corpus fixed.
-We further uncover that exploration and interaction contribute to more effective simulation, and that multi-modal planners strengthen its scaling behavior.
+We further uncover that exploration and interaction contribute to more effective simulation, and that multi-modal planners strengthen their scaling behavior.
 We hope \name~will inspire the community to further explore real-world simulation for data scaling.

 We provide additional experiments in the supplementary material, such as multi-expert ensemble and scaling with varying real data.
-It also provides extended discussions on related work, limitations, and future directions.
+It also provides extended discussions on related work, limitations, and broader impact.